A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Proposed Optimization based Model

+This iterative process continues until convergence, i.e., when $X^{(k+1)}$ and $X^{(k)}$ differ minimally.
+To reduce computational load, we employ Anderson acceleration \cite{aderson} for faster convergence.

-During the training stage of the proposed DEQ approach, we utilize the implicit backpropagation to determine the optimal weights $\theta$.
-As described in \cite{DEQ} and \cite{tutorial}, the objective is to train the DEQ model efficiently, avoiding the need for back-propagation across numerous iterations to reach the fixed point.
+\textit{Backward pass - Gradient computation:} During the training stage of the proposed DeepMix approach, we utilize the implicit backpropagation to determine the optimal weights $\theta$.
+As described in \cite{DEQ} and \cite{tutorial}, the objective is to train the proposed model efficiently, avoiding the need for back-propagation across numerous iterations to reach the fixed point.
+Instead of backpropagating through numerous fixed-point iterations, the implicit function theorem is employed to simplify the gradient computation process \cite{DEQ}.
+This enables a more efficient update of the model's weights during training.